 Treating the basic disease and preventing complications

 Teaching the patient and family and helping them adapt to lifestyle changes

-The success of rehabilitation depends on many variables, including the following:
+The success of rehab depends on many variables, including:

 The nature and severity of the disease, disorder, or injury

 The type and degree of any resulting impairments and disabilities

 Areas covered in rehabilitation programs may include the following:

 Self-care skills, including activities of daily living (ADLs)

 Feeding, grooming, bathing, dressing, toileting, and sexual function